buckbaskin/formak/docs/designs/reference_model_strapdown_imu.md

 4. C++ and Python to C++ interoperability for performance
 5. C++ interfaces to support a variety of model uses

 This design focuses on an example of the "Python Interface to define models" to define a reference model for a strapdown IMU.
 This serves two purposes:
 1. Provide a reference for implementing a strapdown IMU as a part of other models
-2. Further exercise the FormaK interface
+2. Further exercise the FormaK interface to sand down rough edges

 As a third consideration, this will also provide a reference design for how other reference models will be designed and presented in the future.